Rosa Parks – Courageous Citizen

 Was the title of the book by Ruth Ashby, which was part of the Sterling Biographies Series.
 Rosa Parks story of struggle is more than an African American story but an American History lesson.

-It should be read by every American citizen because it’s a election year.
-Now is the time to show your anger at politicians who don’t do their job.
-Stand up, get out and vote!
+The book should be read by every American citizen even when it’s not an election year.
+You have a right to show your anger at politicians who don’t do their job.
+Stand up, get out and vote when it’s time!
 If you don’t like the choices, take your best guess.
 Too many have paid the price for you to make your selection.
 As a two time military veteran I been to places where people don’t have Freedom of choice.

 “Before King there was Rosa Park.
 She is who inspired us … to be fearless when facing our oppressors”. - these were the words of the seventy-one year old Nelson Mandela in his opening remarks when he arrived at the Detroit Metro Airport after having spent twenty-seven years in prison resisting the apartheid policies of the all white South African government.